AlgorithmiKee/notes/Machine_Learning/Bayes_Inference.md

 \end{align*}
 $$

-### Learning a Gaussian Distribution with Gaussian Prior
+### Example: Learning a Gaussian Distribution with Gaussian Prior

 Suppose we have iid observations $D=\{\mathbf x_1, \dots, \mathbf x_n\}$ drawn from a multivariate Gaussian with known covariance matirx $\boldsymbol\Sigma$ but unknown mean vector $\boldsymbol\mu$.